 We encourage you to submit your online application as quickly as possible after it opens.
 Applications are reviewed in the order in which they are submitted, as long as funds last.
 A school may submit only one application for one residency per school year.
 Applications are reviewed within five weeks of submission.

 Review the program guidelines below and FAQs.

-Create an Organization Profile for the school before October 10 to be able to access the online application.
+Create an Organization Profile for the school before the application opens to be able to access the online application.

 You will need an Organizational Profile – not an Individual Profile – to access the online application.
 (Please note: Usernames/Passwords created for previously-submitted STARS applications can be used.)